 Projects per year

-I am a RAEng Engineering for Development Research Fellow and Lecturer in the Department of Electronic and Electrical Engineering at the University of Strathclyde.
+I am a RAEng Engineering for Development Research Fellow and Senior Lecturer in the Department of Electronic and Electrical Engineering at the University of Strathclyde.
 I received a first class Dipl.-Ing. in Mechatronics from the University of Erlangen-Nuremberg, Germany, in 2010 and a PhD in MEMS enabled laser systems from the University of Strathclyde in 2013.